 I am a historian of the Ottoman Empire, with an interest in understanding the empire within larger Islamic, European, and global contexts.
 I received my Ph.D. from Princeton University before joining the University of Cambridge in 2014.
 My research focuses on issues of empire, cultural exchange, and Islamic devotional practice in the sixteenth and seventeenth centuries, with a focus on today's Syria and Turkey.

 My research has been supported by the American Historical Association, the Beinecke Scholarship, the Fulbright Association, the German Orient-Institut in Istanbul, and the American Research Institute in Turkey.

 I am happy to supervise students in all aspects of Ottoman history from 1300-1800.
-I also welcome projects examining European relations with the Ottoman Empire.
+At the undergraduate level, I also welcome projects examining European relations with the Ottoman Empire.

-In part I of the Tripos, I currently lecture and supervise primarily for paper 16 (‘Early modern Europe, 1450-1760’) and paper 21 (‘Empires in World History’).
+In Part I of the Tripos, I lecture and supervise primarily for Paper 16 (‘Early Modern Europe, 1450-1760’) and Paper 21 (‘Empires in World History’).
 At Part II, I teach the special subject ‘The Palace and the Coffeehouse: The Power of Place in the Ottoman Empire, 1300-1800’.
-I also contribute to paper 14, ‘Material culture in the early modern world’.
+I also contribute to paper 14, ‘Material Culture in the Early Modern World’.

-Beginning in fall 2015, I will be offering an Mphil course entitled, ‘Global early modernity?’ exploring various approaches to studying the early modern period from a global perspective.
-I will also be offering ‘Historians as writers’, a graduate-level workshop allowing students to reflect on and develop their writing.
+At the MPhil level, I teach a course entitled, ‘Global Early Modernity?’ exploring the early modern period from a global perspective.
+Every other year, I also offer ‘Historians as Writers’, a graduate-level workshop allowing students to reflect on and develop their writing.